-Omega-3 comes from both animal and plant sources, most notably from krill oil and fish oil.
+Omega-3 comes from both animal and plant sources.
+The primary animal sources are krill oil and fish oil.
+The primary plant sources are flaxseed, chia and hemp.
 They have become a multibillion-dollar business, with Americans spending about 2.6 billion dollars on nutritional supplements and foods fortified with omega-3 fats.1

 Types of Omega-3 Fats

 Marine animals such as fish and krill provide eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are mostly promoted for their protective effects on your heart.
 Flaxseed, chia, hemp, and a few other foods, on the other hand, offer alpha-linoleic acid (ALA).

 You would want to choose an animal-based variety – most of the cellular health benefits linked to omega-3 fats are linked to the animal-based EPA and DHA, not the plant-based ALA.

 Furthermore, ALA is converted into EPA and DHA in your body at a very low ratio.
 What this means is that even if you consume large amounts of ALA, your body can only convert a relatively small amount into EPA and DHA, and only when there are sufficient enzymes.